-I know you guys are used to the beauty reviews, outfit posts and all of that superficial stuff, but I’m going to get a little personal.
+I know you guys are used to the beauty reviews, outfit posts and all of that superficial stuff.
+But I’m going to get a little personal.
 This is a personal blog ya know lol.
 I usually don’t like to let people all up in my business but I just wanted to shed a little light in case someone else is going through something similar and needs encouragement.
-Who would of thought that a break up would make me me happy, aren’t I supposed to be sad?
+Who would of thought that a break up would make me me happy.
+Aren’t I supposed to be sad?
 I will admit that I was for a little while.
-I went from feeling sad, to angry and then it dawned on me that I’m actually happy.
-I haven’t been this happy in years.
-I mean truly happy.
-I haven’t truly felt like myself in years, like I lost myself in that relationship.
+I went from feeling sad, to angry.
+And then it dawned on me that I’m actually happy.
+I haven’t been this happy in years, I mean truly happy.

+Honestly, I haven’t truly felt like myself in years.
+Like I lost myself in that relationship.
 I didn’t realize that I wasn’t doing a lot of the things that I usually like to do.
-I wasn’t catering to my own feelings and needs trying so hard to make sure that someone else was happy, when all along I wasn’t.
+I wasn’t catering to my own feelings and needs.
+Trying so hard to make sure that someone else was happy.
+When all along I wasn’t happy.
 I was trying my hardest to make a relationship that never seemed quite right from jump work out.
 You know when the negatives outweigh the positives, but you try to ignore or overlook the negative and focus on the positive to make things look better?
-I’m rambling I know… but I’m just trying to explain how deep inside, my female intuition told me that things weren’t right but I ignored it.
+I’m rambling I know.
+But I’m just trying to explain how deep inside my female intuition told me that things weren’t right, but I ignored it.
 Word to the wise ladies, always follow your mind as sometimes your heart will lead you wrong.

 I’ve wanted to do the big chop for a few years now but my ex wasn’t for it and stupid me didn’t do it to please him.
-Looking back, this was new behavior for me as I’ve ALWAYS done what I wanted… not letting a man dictate how I wear my hair, how I dress or what I do.
+Looking back, this was new behavior for me as I’ve ALWAYS done what I wanted.
+Never letting a man dictate how I wear my hair, how I dress or what I do.
 Just another example of losing myself.
-Do to my diagnosis with Hashimoto’s Thyroiditis (you can read more about it in my big chop post), I had decided that I was going to take the plunge and do the big chop this year.
+Do to my diagnosis with Hashimoto’s Thyroiditis (you can read more about it in my big chop post) I had decided that I was going to take the plunge and do the big chop this year.
 I didn’t care what he would think (or anyone else for that matter) as it was something that I needed to do for me.
 The break up just happened to come before the big chop so I didn’t have to deal with what he thought.
 How convenient.